pymeasure/leco-protocol/control_protocol.md

 A Coordinator joins a Network by signing in to any Coordinator of that Network.
 The sign-in/sign-out procedure between two Coordinators is more thorough than that of Components.
-During the sign-in procedure, Coordinators exchange their local Directories and addresses of all known Coordinatos.
+During the sign-in procedure, Coordinators exchange their local Directories and addresses of all known Coordinators.
 They SHALL sign in to all Coordinators, they are not yet signed in.
 The sign-in might happen because the Coordinator learns a new Coordinator address via Directory updates or at startup.
 The sign-out might happen because the Coordinator shuts down.